jderusse/docker-dns-gen/README.md

 #### Automate configuration

 @jpic writes an [ansible playbook] to configure the host.
+Thanks to him.

 #### Troubleshooting